bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 <!-- b-form-spinbotton-locale.vue -->
 ```

 Alternatively, you can provide your own number formatter function to format the value displayed.
-This
-is usefull for displaying text instead of a number, or if you want to implement different features of
+This is useful for displaying text instead of a number, or if you want to implement different
-`Intl.NumberFormat`.
+features of `Intl.NumberFormat`.

 To provide a formatter function, set the prop `formatter-fn` to a method reference.
 The formatter is
 passed a single argument which is the current value.
-Note the formatter only affects the value displayed
+Note the formatter only affects the value
-to the user and does not affect the `v-model`.
+displayed to the user and does not affect the `v-model`.

 ```html
 <template>